wso2/docs-is/en/docs/learn/creating-geo-location-dataset.md

         E.g :   /&lt;PATH\_TO&gt;/GeoLite2-City-CSV_20200310

-    -   Enter the path to geoip2-csv-converter directory as the response for **Enter path to geoip2-csv-converter home directory:**
+    -   Enter the path to the `geoip2-csv-converter` directory as the response for **Enter path to geoip2-csv-converter home directory:**

         E.g :  /&lt;PATH\_TO&gt;/geoip2-csv-converter-v1.1.0